 At <>, we use imagery and videos for a variety of purposes, including prospectuses, display boards, educational purposes, conferences and the school website.
 We understand that parents may also wish to take videos or photos of their children participating in school events for personal use.

-Whilst we recognise the benefits of photography and videos to our school community, we also understand that these can have significant risks for those involved.
+Whilst we recognise the benefits of photography and videos to our Trust/School community, we also understand that these can have significant risks for those involved.
 Under the legal obligations of the General Data Protection Regulation (GDPR), the school has specific responsibilities in terms of how photos and videos are taken, stored and retained.